Vaisali (film): Plot

 Years ago, a certain Brahmin had visited the kingdom of Anga.
 Lomapadan, the king of Anga, failed to pay respect to the Brahmin.
-In retaliation, the Brahmin cursed the king that his kingdom would not experience any rains in the coming years and that the kingdom would suffer a severe drought.
+The Brahmin cursed the king that his kingdom would not experience any rains and would suffer a severe drought.
 Thus, Anga suffered for almost twelve years.

 Lomapadan, having had enough, decides to visit his rajguru to seek for a solution.
-The rajguru was now living at the outskirts of the kingdom's capital Champapuri to desuade his own son, Chitrangadan, from unwanted activities.
+The rajguru was now living at the outskirts of the kingdom's capital Champapuri to dissuade his own son, Chitrangadan, from unwanted activities.
 Chitrangadan was a rebel who did not follow his father's footsteps and was bent on breaking the social norms laid down by the society at that time.

 However, Chitrangadan's heart was set on Vaishali, a girl who hailed from the kingdom's community of dancing girls.
 Vaishali, on the other hand, did not reciprocate Chitrangadan's feelings.

 Meanwhile, the rajguru visits the kingdom on Lomapadan's request and decides to perform rituals to propitiate the rain god Indra, while also knowing that by performing such rituals nothing will bear fruit.
 However, one night, the rajguru gets a vision from his own guru that to bring rains to the kingdom, the rituals were to be performed by Rishyashringa, the young son of the great sage Vibhandakan.
 For this, Rishyashringa had to be brought to the kingdom by any means.
 When Lomapadan enquired, the rajguru stated that Rishyashringa could be brought to the kingdom by enticing him with the women of the kingdom since the young sage had never seen a woman or a girl throughout his life.
 For this, the king decides to appoint the young Vaishali to embark on the dangerous mission, by order of the rajguru.
 Accompanied by her mother, Malini, and her companions, Vaishali sets off for the forests where Rishyashringa lived via the Kaushiki river.